UNNATURAL:

 How Age Segregation Destroys Cultural Traditions

-Childhood in tribal societies was a time of freedom, exploration, daily exposure to adult life and adult role models, and intense interaction with other children.
+Childhood in tribal societies was a time of freedom, exploration, intense interaction with other children, and daily exposure to adult life and adult role models.
 But children in modern society are raised in virtual captivity.
-Their movements are confined, their interactions are limited, and their lives are highly structured from morning to night.
-In school, children sit for much of the day in their assigned seats, mostly prohibited from interacting with their peers and forbidden to engage in the play activities that are so essential for normal physical and social development.
-They are typically segregated from children older or younger than themselves—which chokes off the normal flow of values, attitudes, and traditions from one age group to another.
-They have limited contact with the adult world—so that, upon coming of age, they will enter adulthood ignorant of its dangers and unprepared for its temptations.
-For all of these reasons, children in our society typically struggle—often without success—to adopt meaningful adult roles and develop authentic adult personalities.
+Their movements are confined, their interactions are limited, and their lives are unnaturally structured from morning to night.
+In school, children sit for hours in their assigned seats, prohibited from freely interacting with their peers and forbidden to engage in the unstructured play that is essential for normal physical and social development.
+Moreover, modern children are typically segregated from children older or younger than themselves—which chokes off the normal flow of values, attitudes, and traditions from older children to younger children, interrupting one of the most important ways that cultural traditions are transmitted from one generation to the next.
+Finally, modern children have limited contact with the adult world—so that, upon coming of age, they will enter adulthood ignorant of its dangers and unprepared for its temptations.
+For all of these reasons, children in our society typically struggle—often without success—to develop meaningful adult roles and authentic adult personalities.

 Weakened Roles and Broken Relationships